Using AU and VST plug-ins on Mac

 - Macintosh HD:/Library/Audio/Plug-Ins/VST3/ (VST 3 .vst3 file extension)

-Certain plug-ins may install themselves to the <user> folder.
-This folder is hidden by default, here's how to access hidden folders.
+Certain plug-ins may instead install themselves to the Library within the <user> folder, which is hidden by default.
+Here's how to access hidden folders.

 - Macintosh HD:/Users/[Your Username]/Library/Audio/Plug-Ins/Components/ (AU)